 Children’s Advocacy Centers make a difference in the lives of children each and every day.
-And each and every day, NCA stands beside its members – now numbering 795 and counting in all 50 states – to ensure that CACs, MDTs and Chapter organizations receive the training, technical assistance and support they need to better serve abused children in their local communities.
+And each and every day, NCA stands beside its members – now numbering more than 900 and counting in all 50 states – to ensure that CACs, MDTs, and Chapter organizations receive the training, technical assistance, and support they need to better serve abused children in their local communities.

 - Community Awareness and Advocacy